-Entrepreneurs are essential to our society because they build the economic engines that help our economy grow.
+Entrepreneurs are in high demand, as they are essential to our society in building the economic engines that help our economy grow.
 They foster technological and social change, and their innovation and creativity forge our future.
-The Rothman Institute of Entrepreneurship, a nationally regarded entrepreneurship center, assists FDU students in achieving their entrepreneurial goals.

-The undergraduate entrepreneurship program combines class work and outreach programs that provide students with the opportunity to learn and practice entrepreneurship in a real environment.
+The undergraduate entrepreneurship program at Rothman Institute combines class work and outreach programs that provide you with the opportunity to learn and practice entrepreneurship in a real environment.
 It offers a thorough and practical understanding of the issues involved in both starting a business and fostering innovation in a corporate setting.

 The curriculum focuses on how the entrepreneurial process is applied in a variety of organizational contexts within and across national borders, ranging from new start-ups and rapid growth small firms to large corporations and nonprofits.
 Various perspectives on opportunity recognition and creative problem-solving are provided in an effort to help students capitalize on their own entrepreneurial potential.